Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 2. Efficient way - Using extended Euclidean algo to calculate inverse

 3. Euler Totient - applicable only on specific condition

+## Sieve of Eratosthenes

+Write all numbers and mark all which are divisible by multiples of 2.
+Then pick next and do the same.

+## Segmented Sieve

+If the N is large then solving them usig sieve of Eratosthenes will be space consuming.
+So we break the range in smaller ranges or length sqroot of N and then solve each.

+## Fermat's little theorem

+if p is prime then:

+a^p is a mod p or a^p - a is a multiple of p or a^(p-1) is 1 mod p

+## Fermat primality test

+probalistic using fermat's little theorum for multiple as.
+Try using a few different 'a's which satisfy the equality.
+If they do then probablity is high that it is a prime.
+There are 'a's which do satisfy this test.

+## Euler's totient function (Euler's phi function)

+Number of integers less than 'n' which are relative prime to 'n'

+It is multiplicative

+## Bijection

+Exactly one to one mapping between two sets.

+## Lucas theorem

+## Miller–Rabin Primality Test

+## Reimann Hypothesis & Extended RH

+## Ring Theory

+Study of rings in which addition and multiplication are defined and have similar properties to those operations defined for the integers

+## Abelian group or commutative ring

+Set A => take two elements a & b => define an operation (let it be denoted by a dot) => Following should hold

+1. Closure - a.b should be in A
+2. Associativity - a.(b.c) = (a.b).c
+3. Identity element should be in A. Identity element e => a.e = e.a = a
+4. Inverse element in A. Inverse = b => a.b = b.a = e
+5. Commutative => a.b = b.a

+## Noncommutative ring or non-abelian group

+when group is not commutative.

+## Homology

+Mapping abelian groups with topological surfaces.

+## Bézout's identity

+ax + by = gcd(a,b)

+proof => gcd divides both a and b => ax + by is divisible by gcd => ax+by = k*GCD(a,b)

+## Greedy algorithm

+For some problems, making an optimal choice at every step might result in overall optimal choice.
+Not every problem can be solved greedily.
+They are more efficient than dynamic programming

+## Spanning tree

+A sub graph with minimum edges but all vertices.
+It has V-1 edges.

+## MST - Minimum Spanning Tree

+This concept is in case of weighted graphs.
+This is the spanning tree with least sum of all weights of its edges.

+## Dynamic programming

+Solving problems iteratively rather than recursively. we can use tabulation (solving sub problems first - bottom up) or memoization (top down - storing solved problems in memory to be reused)

+If a problem has optimal substructure then break it down and solve all sub problems.
+Store (memoize) the solution of the sub problems and use them through lookup when needed.
+It takes into account all subproblems before arriving at result while greedy method is assuming each step is linearly taking it closer to the final result.
+Check knapsack problem.

+E.g. find min number of coins whose value = X. There are plenty of each coin.
+Let the value of coins be 1,3,5,10.

+1. First you find this for value = 0
+2. Then find this for 1
+3. Then for 2
+4. Then for 3, etc.
+5. Keep updating at each step the optimal value.
+This can be used in the next step.

+Take another example of fibonacci calculation.
+Draw the graph of calculations and you will see some fib(n) multiple times.
+Dynamic programming will just store those and reuse than to calculate them again.

+It is still brute force but in a intelligent way you are trying to reduce it from exponential to polynomial.

+## Topological sort (Subproblem dependency DAG (Directed Acyclic Graph) )

+Figuring out order of subproblem dependency.
+E.g. in fibonacci we know that to calculate F(n) calculate f(n-1) and f(n-2) first.
+So it is a simple order but it might not be always the case.

+## Memoization is an issue in cyclic graphs

+## Backtracking

+## Brute-force

+## Self balancing trees (are mainly binary tree - each node can have at most 2 children) Also called sorted or ordered tree

+AVL & Red Black are most common - As the elements are deleted or added, the tree rebalances it self to keep the height minimum.
+These trees help in binary search of elements which is faster.

+Property => left child > parent node > right child

+## Theta of n

+Is the worst case ANALYSIS

+##